A sharper energy method for the localization of the support to some stationary Schr{\"o}dinger equations with a singular nonlinearity: Application to the localization property to the case of Neumann boundary conditions

-\begin{thm}[\textbf{Neumann boundary conditions}] Let $\O$ be a nonempty bounded open subset of $\R^N$ having a $C^1$ boundary, let $\nu$ be the outward unit normal vector to $\Gamma,$ let $0<m<1$ and let $(a,b)\in\A^2$ satisfies~\eqref{ab}. \begin{enumerate} \item For any $F\in L^2(\O),$ there exists at least one solution $u\in H^1(\O)$ to
+\begin{cor}[\textbf{Neumann boundary conditions}] Let $\O$ be a nonempty bounded open subset of $\R^N$ having a $C^1$ boundary, let $\nu$ be the outward unit normal vector to $\Gamma,$ let $0<m<1$ and let $(a,b)\in\C^2$ satisfies~\eqref{ab}.
+For any $F\in L^2(\O),$ there exists at least one solution $u\in H^1(\O)$ to